Back to overview

 How important is the vacation scheme as part of the recruitment process?

-We primarily recruit through our vacation scheme programme as we see a huge benefit – for both the firm and prospective training contract applicants, in the rich in-depth experience the schemes provide.
-However, we’ll always consider our pool of direct training contract applications, as we recognise that a vacation scheme is not a preferred, suitable or viable route for all individuals – for example, if they have parental or caring responsibilities, and/or if they’re in full-time employment.
+We primarily recruit through our vacation scheme programme as we see a huge benefit, for both the firm and prospective training contract applicants, in the rich in-depth experience the schemes provide.
+However, we’ll always consider a pool of direct training contract applications because we recognise that a vacation scheme isn’t a preferred, suitable or viable route for all individuals – for example, if they have parental or caring responsibilities, and/or if they’re in full-time employment.

 What kind of work can candidates expect to experience during the vacation scheme?